Jakkekhan/New-Delhi-Newts-Final-Project/README.md

 pip install beautifulsoup4

+This should install beautifulsoup on your computer.

+## Troubleshooting

+Ensure that packages are all installed in the same environment as the one you are using python in.
+To check what environment you are using in spyder, go to Tools > Preferences > Python Interpreter

 ## Other Notes
-Make sure image type being used is jpeg
+Make sure image type being used is JPG or PNG